dajoen/dotfiles/dot_config/zsh/dot_zim/modules/git/README.md

 ### Switch

   * `Gy` switches branches.
+  * `Gyc` creates a new branch with given name before switching to it.
+  * `Gyd` switches to a commit for inspection and discardable experiments.

 ### Misc

   * `G..` changes the current directory to the top level of the working tree.
-  * `G?` looks up the aliases defined here with the given regular expressions.
+  * `G?` looks up the aliases defined here with given regular expressions.
-  * `Gh` displays help information about Git

 Settings
 --------